ItsOyondi/activity02-slr/day01-fitting/activity02.md

 linear, the dependent variable (recovered cases) was not greatly affected by number of hospitalizations - independent variable.
 Therefore, the relationship not linear.

+*\#Answer the following question:*

+Use `statsr::plot_ss` to choose a line that does a good job of minimizing the sum of squares.
+Run the function several times.

+*Answer the following questions:*

+5. What was the smallest sum of squares that you got?
+What was the relationship between your line and the data points? **The smallest Sum of Squares: 1.392718e+15 and the relationship between the lines was linear.
+The resduals were normally distributed, no outliers.**
+6. What was the largest sum of squares you got?
+What was the relationship between your line and the data points? **The largest Sum of Squares: 8.062926e+15.
+The relationship seemed linear.**

+The linear model equation is:

+\_\_y\_hat = b\_1\*1.3927e+15 + 1.1385e+0.6\_\_